jupiter126/central-backup/readme.md

 /home/$server/backup.conf - OpenBSD - Configuration for that server (1 user/server to backup*)
 /home/$server/backup.sh - OpenBSD - symbolic link to /usr/local/bin/cronbackup.sh
 /usr/local/cronbackup.sh - OpenBSD - the core sync script - Loads settings from the users backup.conf, rsyncs files and db, archive and clean monthly
+/var/dbbackup.sh - OpenBSD - cronbackup looks for this file, if the version number is greater than the one on the server, it will update the server's dbbackup (centralised updates). chown root and chmod 444 on that file.
 /home/$backupuser/dbbackup.sh - Linux Webserver - The script that backs up the databases /home/$backupuser/dbbackup.conf - Linux Webserver - conf for the linux dbbackup script